-Individual Expression / Visual Awareness /

-Observation Skills / Subject Engagement /

-Imagination & Interpretation
+Individual Expression / Visual Awareness / Observation Skills / Subject Engagement / Imagination & Interpretation

 Fine Artists are thinkers and observers.
 You see and interpret the world differently and have a highly individual visual expression.
-You may find that you work with both traditional and new materials and media.
+You may find that you work with traditional and new materials and media.

 Your Fine Art portfolio should show an emphasis on visual awareness.
 You should look at how you express yourself, explore a variety of media and engage with your subject matter.
-Original digital artwork is welcomed and encouraged within your Fine Art portfolio.
+Original digital artwork, photography and audio-visual work is welcomed and encouraged within your Fine Art portfolio.